Limitations of PayPal India are: can’t accept personal payments, can’t use PayPal balance, can’t send payment to other

-The payment received in the PayPal account can’t be used for the purchase of any goods and services and one has to be withdrawn to the bank account only.
+The payment received in the PayPal account can’t be used for the purchase of any goods or services.
+One has to withdraw to the bank account only.
 To make a payment for any products or services, one has to pay via the debit card or credit card only.

 Can’t Send Payment to Other Indian PayPal Account

 Indian PayPal account can pay to non-Indian PayPal account using a credit or a debit card.
 Similarly, a non-Indian PayPal account can make a payment to Indian PayPal account.

-The real problem is an Indian merchant with an Indian PayPal account can’t accept payments from other Indian PayPal account because payment from an Indian PayPal account to other Indian PayPal account isn’t possible.
+The real limitations of PayPal India is an Indian merchant with an Indian PayPal account can’t accept payments from other Indian PayPal account because payment from an Indian PayPal account to other Indian PayPal account isn’t possible.